 There are nearly 200 psilocybin mushroom strains growing around the world, each with reportedly different effects.
-This guide will introduce you to five popular strains you may have heard about, from the classic P. Cubensis to the rarer P. Tampanensis.
+This guide will introduce you to popular strains you may have heard about, from the classic P. Cubensis to the rarer P. Tampanensis.

 Psilocybe cubensis is by far the most popular strain of psilocybin mushrooms.
 This species has a long history of use as a psychedelic substance, dating back centuries in Indigenous cultures in Mexico, Central America and South America.